FCameCode/FCameCode/README.md

   </a> &nbsp;&nbsp;
 </p>

-I'm Fabio Camerota and I'm student of the double degree program in Data Science offered by EIT Digital.
+I'm Fabio Camerota and I'm a student of the double Master's degree program in Data Science offered by EIT Digital.
 I completed my first year at Politecnico di Milano and I'm currently attending the second one at KTH Royal Institute of Technology (Stockholm).

 :mortar_board: **Education:**
 - Master of Science student in Data Science, Innovation and Entrepreneurship at `EIT Digital`